 “COME EXPERIENCE A PIECE OF OUR HISTORY”

-Porcupine Plain & District Museum has a soldier settlement that includes a log house, church, and schoolhouse.
+The Museum also hosts a Soldier Settlement, which includes a log house, church, and schoolhouse.
 All are fully furnished with articles of that time.

 Porcupine Plain & District Museum is an excellent place to take your family to learn more about the settlers of this district.

-For More Information Contact the Museum at 306-278-2317
+For More Information Contact the Museum at 306-278-2317 .

 SEARCH FOR CORDWOOD DAYS TO MODERN DAYS